TaxPayer Relief LettersHow the Taxpayer Relief Service Works

 Call or Click on the Contact us tab.
 Let us know a bit about your situation.
 If you’re e-mailing, include a contact phone number only.
 DO NOT include confidential information.

 Once we understand the facts, we’ll be able to tell you the cost to write a relief letter.
+A customized application is a stronger, more effective alternative to using a taxpayer relief sample from the internet.
 If you (or your client) are interested in purchasing our services we’ll start working.
 We’ll e-mail you an invoice when your relief application is ready.
 Once our invoice has been paid by e-transfer, the application text will be sent directly to you via e-mail in either WORD or PDF format.
 If you are an accounting or legal practitioner, you may pay by cheque via regular mail.

 You’ll receive a clear, concise and compelling penalty and interest relief application.
 Usually within 24 hours!
 Applications for relief often require supplementary information.
 Canada Revenue Agency may ask you for Income and Expense, Asset and Liability statements, letters from medical practitioners, or other supporting information.